2011 Christchurch earthquake

 A major earthquake occurred in Christchurch on Tuesday 22 February 2011 at 12:51 p.m. local time (23:51 UTC, 21 February).
 The earthquake struck the Canterbury Region in the South Island, centred 6.7 km south-east of the central business district.
-It caused widespread damage across Christchurch, killing 185 people in New Zealand's fifth-deadliest disaster.
+It caused widespread damage across Christchurch and killed 185 people, making it New Zealand's fifth-deadliest disaster.
 Scientists classified it as an intraplate earthquake and a potential aftershock of the September 2010 Canterbury earthquake.

 Christchurch's central city and eastern suburbs were badly affected, with damage to buildings and infrastructure already weakened by the 2010 Canterbury earthquake and its aftershocks.
 Significant liquefaction affected the eastern suburbs, producing around 400,000 tonnes of silt.
 The earthquake was felt across the South Island and parts of the lower and central North Island.
 While the initial quake only lasted for approximately 10 seconds, the damage was severe because of the location and shallowness of the earthquake's focus in relation to Christchurch as well as previous quake damage.
 Subsequent population loss saw the Christchurch main urban area fall behind the Wellington equivalent, to decrease from second- to third-most populous area in New Zealand.
 Adjusted for inflation, the 2010–2011 Canterbury earthquakes caused over $ in damage, making it New Zealand's costliest natural disaster and one of the most expensive disasters in history.

 Geology

 The 2011 Christchurch Earthquake was a 6.3-magnitude intraplate earthquake.
 It may have been an aftershock of the 7.1-magnitude 4 September 2010 Canterbury earthquake.
-New Zealand's GNS Science has stated that the earthquake was part of the aftershock sequence that has been occurring since the September magnitude-7.1 quake, however a seismologist from Geoscience Australia considers it a separate event given its location on a separate fault system.
+New Zealand's GNS Science has stated that the earthquake was part of the aftershock sequence that had been occurring since the September magnitude-7.1 quake, however a seismologist from Geoscience Australia considers it a separate event given its location on a separate fault system.